Kalmy8/Obsidian-DS-Base/Programming/OOP Basics/OOP Basics (2nd) lesson.md

 **Codewords:** OOP principles: Encapsulation, Abstraction, Getters, Setters

 ## 1. Encapsulation:
-*   **Definition:** Encapsulation is bundling data (variables) and the methods (functions) that operate on that data within a single unit—a class. **This protects the data by restricting direct access from outside the class and allows controlled access through defined methods.**
+*   **Definition:** Encapsulation is bundling data (variables, attributes, fields) and the methods (functions) that operate on that data within a single unit—a class. **This protects the data by restricting direct access from outside the class and allows controlled access through defined methods.**
 *   **Illustration:** Imagine a car.
 The engine, fuel tank, and braking system are all encapsulated within the car's body.
 You interact with the car through its controls (steering wheel, pedals) without directly manipulating the internal engine components.

     ```python